willake/hades-dark-zagreus-mod/README.md

 Thanks to the [moding community](https://github.com/SGG-Modding) and ModUtils of Hades for providing thorough tutorials.
 I also appreciate everyone on the Discord server for answering my questions and providing useful information.

 The command features is inspired by [CodexMenu](https://www.nexusmods.com/hades/mods/15) mod by LRevolution.

-## Trobule Shoorting
-### The mod is not applied.
-Hades is still the same.
-Make sure you run the `modimporter.exe`
-### When I open the game, a screen shows up saying that save files can't be loaded
-Make sure ModUtil and DarkZagreus are imported.

 ## Dependencies
 This mod overrides `ReloadGun` and `ManualReload` function in `Combat.lua`, which might cause problem with other mods which also override this function.